vesparny/angular-kickstart/README.md

 ```

 - `backend/` - Fully working RESTful backend, available in 2 versions.
 - `build/` - Build files and configuration, the most important files to note are `build.config.js` and `karma.config.unit.js`.
-These files are the heart of the build system, and they are well commented so take a look to have more informations.
+These files are the heart of the build system, and they are well commented so take a look for more information.
-- `webapp/` the source code of your application, take a look at the modules into this folder, you should structure your application following those conventions, but you can choose another convention as well
+- `webapp/` the source code of your application, take a look at the modules in this folder, you should structure your application following those conventions, but you can choose another convention as well.
 - `.bowerrc` - the Bower configuration file.
-This tells Bower to install
-  components into the `webapp/vendor/` directory.
+This tells Bower to install components in the `webapp/vendor/` directory.
 - `.jshintrc` - JSHint configuration.
-- `Gruntfile.js` - see "The Build System" below.
+- `Gruntfile.js` - see [The Build System](#thebuildsystem) below.
 - `bower.json` - It contains the list of Bower dependencies.
 - `build.config.js` - our customizable build settings; see "The Build System" below.
 - `package.json` - node.js dependencies.

-### The Build System
+### <a name="thebuildsystem"></a>The Build System

-There are some `tasks` available in the `Gruntfile.js`.
+There are some `tasks` available in `Gruntfile.js`.
 Every task is defined in `build/external-tasks.js`.
-You can dig into the file to familiarize with grunt, but you don't have to getting started with ng-kickstart.
+You can dig into the file to familiarize yourself with grunt, but you don't have to in order to be getting started with ng-kickstart.

-Below a description of every available task.
+A description of every available task:

 * **grunt serve** - When this task runs, the build system will create a version of the application under the `build/tmp/` folder.
-The build will take care of creating an index.html with every js and css (generated from sass) loaded.
+The build will take care of creating an index.html with js and css (generated from sass) loaded.
 Every request to `/api` will be proxied to your backend listening to port 9001 by default.
-Every time you change a file into the `webapp/` 	folder, the build recompile every file, and your browser will reload 	autogically showing 	you your changes.
+Every time you change a file into the `webapp/` folder, the build recompiles every file, and your browser will reload automagically showing you your changes.
-* **grunt dist** - This task will run jshint and unit tests under the `webapp/test/` folder (thanks to `karma runner`), create a fully optimized version of your code under the `build/dist/` folder.
-The optimization consists in concatenate, minify and compress js and css files, 	optimize images, and 	put every template into a js file loaded by the 	application.
+* **grunt dist** - This task will run jshint and unit tests under the `webapp/test/` folder (thanks to `karma runner`), and create a fully-optimized version of your code under the `build/dist/` folder.
+The optimization consists of concatenate, minify and compress js and css files, optimize images, and put every template into a js file loaded by the application.

 ### Features

-* javascript files continuous linting.
+* javascript file continuous linting.
 * sass continuous compiling.
 * unit test ready and configured.
 * html templates converted into strings and attached to javascript files (to avoid one http call for every template).
 * proxy every request to `/api` (configurable of course) to your backend listening on another port.
-* livereload
+* livereload.
-* static resources minification and optimization for production
+* static resources minification and optimization for production.
-* html5mode enabled by default (and fully handled by the build connect middleware)
+* html5mode enabled by default (and fully handled by the build connect middleware).

 **See also the CHANGELOG.md file**

 ### TODO